mbensmida/sphinx-poc/docs/Administration/ContentAdministration/Explorer/Views.rst

 Views
 =====

-PRODUCT provides various drives for you to store and manage your content efficiently.
+eXo Platform provides various drives for you to store and manage your content efficiently.
 Each drive has some views that enable you to view data in the drive in a particular way.
 Each view has some action tabs and each action tab contains some functions.

-PRODUCT supports you some ways to view nodes in a specific folder and show actions of corresponding tab on the Action bar.
+eXo Platform supports you some ways to view nodes in a specific folder and show actions of corresponding tab on the Action bar.

 The number of view types depends on which drive you are browsing.
 In